SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *I have a few ideas for the dress, I should be able to talk to Fluttershy about them.*

-*I'll start Rainbow with a simple pancake mix, after that we can switch to homemade.*
+*I'll start Rainbow with a simple pancake mix, after that, we can switch to homemade.*

-She finished cleaning, looked around the room for anything she missed, not seeing anything she trotted into the front of the establishment.
+She finished cleaning, looked around the room for anything she missed, not seeing anything, she trotted into the front of the establishment.

 She was about to head upstairs to her room when she heard the door open, looking over she saw an exhausted looking Fluttershy, breathing heavy.